zothsu/nextgenerationdoulas.org/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have improvements or bug fixes.

-## Known Bugs

-Project is currently under construction

-## Features to add

-Project is currently under construction

 ## Technologies/Applications used.

 - VS Code on Ubuntu 20.08

 ## Resources

 [CSS Shapes](https://css-tricks.com/the-shapes-of-css/)

 ## Thanks